debruijn/rust_itertools/README.md

 Next to this, you can use this repository for functionality not available in Python's `itertools` or if you prefer the way the Rust version is setup.

+## Acknowledgements
+The Github Actions setup to automatically crossbuild Python packages across operating systems has been based on the setup in the [rtoml](https://github.com/samuelcolvin/rtoml) project (although first using the old `setuptools` based setup, because of the link on the `setuptools-rust` page..).

+Of course, also credit to the Rust `itertools` [project](https://github.com/rust-itertools/itertools) and inspiration from the [more-itertools](https://github.com/more-itertools/more-itertools) and of course the core Python itertools projects.